 Day 4.
 Road Trip to Invermere

-After breakfast at the lodge, we’ll pack up for our drive to our next basecamp in Invermere.
-This will be a scenic, 2.5–3 hour drive through beautiful eastern British Columbia.
+After a simple breakfast at the lodge, we’ll pack up for our drive to our next basecamp in Invermere.
+This will be a scenic, 2.5 hour drive between the Rockies and Purcell mountain ranges, passing Columbia Lake — the headwaters of the Columbia River, and stopping in Fairmont Hot Springs for lunch.

 We’ll then ride the masterfully crafted Swansea trail network featuring awesome singletrack climbing to some beautiful downhill flow trails.
 After the ride, we’ll check in to our downtown Invermere accommodation.
 Once settled in, we’ll have the ability to ride to the beach then ride to dinner overlooking the lake.